We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Symptoms of withdrawal for people who use chewing tobacco are quite similar.
 They include:

 Your cravings are caused by nicotine receptors in the brain.
 These receptors are increased in response to your previous nicotine use.
 The receptors will make you want to continue smoking.
-Ignoring those receptors leads to the withdrawal symptoms.
+Ignoring those receptors leads to withdrawal symptoms.

 However, as you ignore them, they begin to disappear.
 Withdrawal symptoms often go away in two to four weeks.
 Some people may experience nicotine withdrawal for several months.